Mortgage

 Content was accurate at the time of publication.

-When a lender asks for a letter of explanation, there’s no need to panic — more than likely the lender just needs your help to clear up, in writing, something about your credit, earnings or assets.
-Knowing how to write a letter of explanation (or LOE for short) may even help you avoid a loan denial or a delayed loan closing.
+When a lender asks for a letter of explanation, there’s no need to panic — more than likely they just need you to put some details about your credit, income or assets in writing.
+Knowing how to write a letter of explanation (LOE for short) may even help you avoid a loan denial or delayed closing.

-A letter of explanation is a written, signed and dated document you prepare to address questions a mortgage lender may have about your loan application.
-A loan processor or underwriter may request a letter of explanation to strengthen the case for approving your loan application and to provide evidence that your financial profile meets their minimum mortgage requirements.
+A letter of explanation is a written document you prepare to address questions a mortgage underwriter may have about your loan application.
+The letter can help strengthen the case for approving your loan application and provide evidence that your financial profile meets the lender’s minimum mortgage requirements.

 • Clear up any discrepancies on your credit report, like late payments or cosigned loans